maddie-crafts/daily-digest/README.md

 4. Add tests for new functionality
 5. Run the test suite and ensure all tests pass
 6. Submit a pull request

-## License

-This project is for educational and personal use.
-Please respect the robots.txt and terms of service of the news sources being scraped.